x3tb3t/hyde/_posts/2018-08-03-Frida-for-Android.md

 ## Hook java code

-In the following script we will log arguments and return value of a function and change them.
+In the following script we will log arguments and return value of a function and modify them on the fly.

 ```python
 hook_code = """